Steps to take after being admitted

 1. After admission, apply for the F-1 Student Visa.
 Once admitted to Scottsdale Community College you will receive your acceptance letter and SEVIS I-20 Form, please make an appointment to apply for the F-1 Student Visa at the US Consulate in your home country.

-SCC's Center for Civic & Global Engagement will mail you the Certificate of Eligibility (SEVIS I-20 Form).
+The Admissions and Records Office will mail you the Certificate of Eligibility (SEVIS I-20 Form).
 This I-20 Form must be presented at the U.S. Consulate in your home country when applying for your F-1 student visa, along with your unexpired passport, receipt for the SEVIS I-901 Fee, and evidence of financial support.